 Nomenclature-related pedantry aside, the Ruger Security-9 is destined to be a strong seller.
-It’s reliable, nice looking, great on the range, and CHEAP.
+It’s a new gun that is reliable, nice looking, great on the range, and CHEAP.
 Inexpensive, rather.
 It’s also made in America by an American company that stands behind its product.
-A fantastic first firearm for financially frugal firearm fanciers.
+A fantastic first carry pistol for financially frugal firearm fanciers.

 SPECIFICATIONS: Ruger Security-9

 Action: hammer-fired single action (Secure Action hammer provides easier racking, strong ignition force, and hammer catch for safety)

 Barrel Length: 4″